Our Services

 A 2016 systematic review (Frawley et al.) found pelvic floor muscle training (PFMT) can significantly improve female sexual dysfunction across multiple measures, including arousal, lubrication, orgasm and pain relief.

 Men with erectile dysfunction also benefit from PFMT (Dorey et al., 2004), reducing the severity of ED and improving erection firmness.
-If you or your partner are experiencing symptoms, you can check your erectile dysfunction symptoms for free with Ubie's AI-powered assessment tool to better understand potential causes and treatment options.
+If you or your partner are experiencing symptoms, you can get a personalized assessment of erectile dysfunction symptoms using Ubie's free AI-powered checker to understand potential causes and explore treatment pathways.
 Similar principles apply to women's sexual arousal and orgasmic function.

 Find the right muscles